 Hot Tip: Check out our Aeroplan region definition guide to find out how many points you need to book your award.

 Using Asiana Club miles to book United award flights isn’t what comes to mind first for many people, but it’s an option that shouldn’t be overlooked.

+Booking award flights on Asiana’s partners requires a call to Asiana.
 You must reserve and have your ticket issued 3 days prior to departure, which prevents snagging last-minute awards.

 Follow these steps to make booking easy.

-- Search for award space using United’s site (follow the steps under the United booking instructions above)
+- Search for award space using United’s site (follow the steps under the United booking instructions above).

-- Tell the phone agent that you’d like to book an award on United Airlines
+- Tell the phone agent that you’d like to book an award on United Airlines.

-- Provide your desired travel dates and flight numbers
+- Provide your desired travel dates and flight numbers.